polarityjam/polarityjam/docs/index.rst

       :raw-html:`<br />`
       :raw-html:`<br />`

-      Polarityjam is a software suite to study endothelial cell behavior and more.
+      The PolarityJaM suite is a software package that lets you study cell polarity, junctions and morphology.
       :raw-html:`<br />`
       :raw-html:`<br />`
       Explore the `software suite <whatis>`_ here!